 1. It enables your business to give back to the community.

-VTO inspires your employees to go out and make a difference in the surrounding area.
+VTO gives employees the opportunity to give back to their communities while contributing to causes they’re passionate about, like stopping domestic violence, climate change, or animal cruelty.
 This can help improve your business’s reputation and set you apart as an organization that cares about the local community and its inhabitants.

 While employees are welcome to volunteer solo, your business can also organize local volunteering events to bring individuals in the same city together.
 These company-organized volunteering days take the onus of finding an opportunity off of your employees, making it easy for them to just state their interest and take advantage of your VTO program.
 Plus, these events give employees, especially those who work remotely, an opportunity to meet new colleagues in their city and connect with their teammates outside of the workplace.